da667/Autosnort/README.txt

 Q: Why snortreport?
 Why not snorby or squil or [...]

-A: This script is a proof of concept, and a baseline at this point.
-I chose snortreport for ease of install and readily available instructions via snort.org.
+A: I chose snortreport for ease of install and readily available instructions via snort.org.
 As time moves on, I plan on adding options for the user to select a web front-end from a series of choices, or to just log alerts to syslog for collection to a SIEM.

 Q: Dude, this script sucks.
 I could do this in half a day, in [insert scripting/programming language] blindfolded and with [x] functionality integrated.

 A: So my script sucks.
 Tell me what sucks about it, and how you would improve it instead of straw man arguments against me..
 I'm not much of a programmer obviously, so help me out --  not to benefit me but to benefit the Open-Source and snort community in general.

 Q: What distros do you support?
-What distros do you plan on supporting
+What distros do you plan on supporting?

 A: Currently I support all of the operating systems listed in the github repo.
-So, to date that is: Ubuntu 12.04LTS, CentOS 6.3, and Backtrack 5 r3.
+So, to date that is: Ubuntu 12.04+, CentOS 6.3+, Debian 6+ and Backtrack 5 r3.
 For all supported operating systems this includes 32-bit and 64-bit support.
 If you choose to run the script on an earlier version of a supported operating system, I *may* be able to assist you, but this is NOT any kind of a garantee.
 If you ran the script on an earlier version of a supported operating system and it works, please let me know!
 If you ran into problems, at least let me know what problems you came across!

 Q: So you mentioned a bit of a to-do list.
 You're releasing a half-baked script?